 In May 1954 the minutes record that the sum of £1051 4s 1d (£1051.20) was donated by the Lodge to the Royal Masonic Charity for Boys Festival, which was a considerable amount of money in difficult times.
-Once again we have to ask the question, what by comparison would the Lodge donation to the next Charity Festival (starting in 2010) be?
+Once again we have to ask the question, what by comparison would the value of this Lodge donation to the 2016 Charity Festival (starting in 2010) be?
 It is £26,910.72 which is in fact slightly less than than what we had donated when the Festival donations for 2014 were counted.
 Our past Brethren were most generous.

-The Lodge continues to attract candidates and joining members (new members) and, apart from one year, records show it taking on members up to, and including, 2017; keeping an average of just over 40 Brethren.
+The Lodge continued to attract candidates and joining members (new members) until 2017 and, apart from one year, records show it taking on members up to, and including, 2017; keeping an average of just over 40 Brethren.
 Sadly for the first time in several years it had no candidate for the new WM's usual initiation in November 2017 and in fact no one on the radar for his year up to October 2018 with the number falling to 36 subscribing Brethren from 1 January 2018.

-But our IT usage increased, starting in 2009 when we made a step forward 'into the IT world' of the 21st Century by launching a web site with both public and members' pages and later Facebook and Twitter accounts.
-This has proved very successful especially as an increasing amount of e-mailed bulletins to the Secretary can be uploaded, and read at members' convenience, rather than sent on as e-mails.
-Additionally the bulk of summons with minutes are e-mailed to the extent that only a small number of Brethren, without computers, need have them posted.
+But our IT usage increased, starting in 2009 when we made a 'step forward 'into the world of the 21st Century' by launching this web site with both public and members' pages and later Facebook and Twitter accounts.
+These proved very successful especially keeping up with Bulletins, at members' convenience from Province and elsewhere on this website under News.
+Additionally the bulk of summons with minutes are e-mailed to the extent that in 2017 only four Brethren needed them posted.
 We wonder what our founders would think of this when, in their days, most correspondence was handwritten; especially the Minutes which were then read in full at each meeting.
 The mind boggles at future developments which at present may be seen to a certain extent with Facebook, Twitter and other Social Networking Media.
 Almost certainly within the next twenty years all dues will be paid online to the Lodge's account cutting out the need for money and cheques.
 Even the need for charity collection in lodge will be done by use of a member taking out his phone and then and there making a direct transfer to the charity account or a Festival fund such as the Grand Lodge's Grand Charity.

-With all in the Province of Hampshire and Isle of Wight Priory was well into the 2016 Festival for the Royal Middle Trust for Girls and Boys and yet, in the midst of a global financial crisis, could raise by 2014 nearly £30,000.
+With all, in the Province of Hampshire and Isle of Wight, Priory was well into the 2016 Festival for the Royal Middle Trust for Girls and Boys and yet, in the midst of a global financial crisis, could raise by 2014 nearly £30,000.
 Eventually by the Festival's close in the Autumn of 2016 Priory obtained a Gold honorific for the first time in its history albeit until the last Festival of 2005 there were no such things as Platinum, Gold, Silver and Bronze honorifics.
 See Figure for whole Province below unveiled at the BIC Festival Dinner in October 2016 (Figure now with additions about £8.0M):

 On the social front the traditional Ladies Festival in April continued to be a 'sell-out' event being held in the wardroom - with 'cabin' usage for overnight stays - in H.M.S.
 Collingwood, near Fareham.
 Sadly this is at present no longer available to civilians and we hold the event instead on this same date at Botley Masonic Centre.

-Now as the new century is taking shape Priory will have a better idea of adapting for the modern era.
+Now as the new century is moving to show likely future moves Priory will have a better idea of adapting these for the modern era.
 It will accept that meeting times and overall organisation will have to recognize new patterns of work when more and more men will make a start at 7.00 pm the average time rather than past late afternoon's 'close tyles' plus an ever more increased use of IT.
 But above all Priory will still be 'the friendly lodge' where there is a combination of strict working to those Masonic precepts, long cherished by Masons, together with an easy and pleasing atmosphere of fraternal affection, epitomised perhaps by the writer's acceptance of some members and their guests good-natured joking at the last Secretary's 'extended workings' when giving the traditional news and business parts of every meeting!
 Long may Priory keep these traditions!

 (Source: a booklet written by A.C.
 Holmes for the Lodge's 75th Anniversary Celebrations in November 2005)